spencer-forrest-java/spring-user-management-client/README.md

   <br>
   Moreover, his password cannot be reset.
   <br><br>
+* The special admin authentication information, username and password, is shown on the login page for demonstration purpose.
+  <br><br>
 * If a user tries to log in with a correct username but fails 6 times in a row,
   <br>
   the account will be locked.
 Only a manager, admin or super admin can unlock this account.